Stepping a heavy mast on a sail boat can be an awkward job.

 above the deck where the A-frame pivots.
 Sometimes the

-fully understand the physics of the job."
+fully understand the physics of the task."

 TOP